Position Title

 - Latin American Environmental History

-- Islands & Empire: U.S. Colonial Archipelagos from the Philippines to Puerto Rico
+- Islands & Empire: US Colonial Archipelagos from the Philippines to Puerto Rico

 - Frantz Fanon: The Work, Times, and Afterlives of an Anti-Colonialist Paragon